Security

 - Contact support with details

-If you believe your account has been compromised, immediately revoke all OAuth tokens from your Google, GitHub, and other connected account settings.
+If you believe your account has been compromised, immediately revoke OAuth access from your Google, GitHub, Slack, and other connected account settings.